voicepaw/so-vits-svc-fork/README.md

 #### Notes

+- If using WSL, please note that WSL requires additional setup to handle audio and the GUI will not work without finding an audio device.
 - In real-time inference, if there is noise on the inputs, the HuBERT model will react to those as well.
 Consider using realtime noise reduction applications such as [RTX Voice](https://www.nvidia.com/en-us/geforce/guides/nvidia-rtx-voice-setup-guide/) in this case.

 ### Training